ForkMaps/cryptonote/README.md

-# forknote-tree-json
+# cryptonote-tree-json
-JSON file for [forknote-tree](https://github.com/jerme404/forknote-tree) data.
+JSON file for [cryptonote-tree](https://github.com/jerme404/cryptonote-tree) data.

 ## Contributing
 All of the coin data is maintained by community contributors.